Acute Aortic Dissection - Quick Consult

 Stanford Classification

-In the Stanford classification, all dissections involving the ascending aorta are Type A. All other dissections are Type B.ii
+In the Stanford classification, all dissections involving the ascending aorta are Type A. All other dissections are Type B.

 Type A Any dissection involving the proximal aorta.
 Corresponds to DeBakey Types I and II.
 Accounts for about 70% of cases.